eunaehan/eunaehan.github.io/_pages/service.md

 ## Workshops

 **Han, E.** (April 2026)
-*AI & ML in the U.S. Counselor Education: Building literacy for classroom and Research*
+*AI & ML in the U.S. Counselor Education: Building literacy for Classroom and Research*
 Workshop hosted by Korean Counseling Association, International Chapter (KCA-IC).

 **Wiltshire, C. A., Han, E., & Simon, J.** (May 2025)